MiroslavSvec/lone_wolf_game_books/README.md

 - Added schema.py for Game profile, inventory and kai disciplines
 - FE now getting the game data from BE and storing them in `localStorage`
 - Added `btn-form.css` to separate the CSS rulles from `main.css`
-- Addedmore CSS rules and fixed some layout issues
+- Added more CSS rules and fixed some layout issues.
+- Fixed minor bugs with creating game and CSS styles